We

 Benjamin) is an Italian who designs

-highways, and is infatuated with Windom's
+highways and is totally infatuated with Windom's

 excellent selection of vintage wines; the